 She was clearly mystified.
 "I don't understand?
-I'm doing ok, aren't I?
+I'm doing okay, aren't I?
 What's the big deal?
 Why are you acting like it's some sort of crime?"

-He thought of her, that night he had seen her running toward him in the graveyard fleeing the vampire.
-He had been drunk.
+He thought of her that night he'd seen her running toward him in the graveyard fleeing the vampire.
+He'd been drunk.
 That was what he told himself.
 He hadn't really seen her moving like that.
 No human could outrun a vampire over any kind of distance.
 No normal human.

 "No," he moaned, as he felt his heart drop.
 "No."

 She moved closer to him.
 "What is it?"